slanska/flexilite/README.md

 - adding support for full text search.
 Again, individually, per table and column

 5) In real life, database refactoring can be much more complicated.
 For example:
 - splitting table to 2 or more tables.
 Example: you created table called Customers, with Phone column.
-At some point you realize that customer may have multiple phones, so you need to a) create a new tables, called CustomerPhones, b) extract existing Phone data from Customers to CustomerPhones, c) setup foreign key relation.
+At some point you realize that customer may have multiple phones, so you need to a) create a new table, called CustomerPhones, b) extract existing Phone data from Customers to CustomerPhones, c) setup foreign key relation.
 - then you need to do similar job for Employees table, Suppliers table etc.
 - then you decide to combine all common data from Customers, Employees and Suppliers table into a new table, called Persons or Entities.
 And you need to go through the same boring, error-prone, routine procedure again.